ricardo-shinoda/real_time_data_analysis/README.md

 This repository is dedicated to Data Engineering study.
-This is the first Data engineering project.
+This is my first Data engineering project.

-In this project we will analyze the database.
+The goal here is to develop a real-time data analysis pipeline: Build a real-time data analysis pipeline that processes and analyzes large volumes of streaming data, such as financial brazilian market data.
+This project would involve designing efficient data ingestion, processing, and storage mechanisms, as well as developing machine learning algorithms for real-time data analysis.